wmcadigital/wmn-design-system/src/www/pages/patterns/find-a-timetable/index.njk.md

 {% extends "www/_layouts/layout-left-pane.njk" %}
 {% set pageTitle = "Find a timetable" %}

 {% set section="Patterns" %}
 {% from "www/_partials/component-example/component-example.njk" import compExample %}
-{% from "wmnds/patterns/find-a-timetable-widget/_find-a-timetable-widget.njk" import wmndsFindATimetableWidget %}
+{% from "tfwmds/patterns/find-a-timetable-widget/_find-a-timetable-widget.njk" import tfwmdsFindATimetableWidget %}

 {% block content %}

 {% markdown %}

 ## What does it do?

-* Helps users to find a timetable for their chosen service
+- Helps users to find a timetable for their chosen service

 ## When to use it?

-* On the homepage
+- On the homepage

 ## How it works?

-* This will direct users to the timetables page
+- This will direct users to the timetables page
-* Users can only select one travel mode
+- Users can only select one travel mode
-* Users will need to enter a service number if they select bus.
+- Users will need to enter a service number if they select bus.
 If train or tram are selected, then users can go straight to the timetables page through the [Call to action button](https://designsystem.wmnetwork.co.uk/components/buttons/).

 ### Default